 It is the intent of the chapter to prevent community-wide adverse economic impacts, increased crime, decreased property values, and the deterioration of neighborhoods that can be brought about by the location of Adult-Oriented Businesses in close proximity to incompatible uses such as schools for minors, churches, parks, public buildings and residentially designated districts or uses.
-It is the purpose of this chapter to establish reasonable and uniform regulations to prevent the location of Adult-Oriented Businesses in close proximity to incompatible uses, while permitting the location of Adult-Oriented Businesses in certain areas.
+It is the purpose of this chapter to establish reasonable and uniform regulations to prevent the location of Adult-Oriented Businesses in close proximity to incompatible uses, while permitting the location of Adult-Oriented Businesses in close proximity to incompatible uses.